yoshiask/yoshiask/README.md

 ## Howdy! 👋🤠
-I'm Joshua Askharoun, but here I go by Yoshi!
-I study Multidisciplinary Engineering Technology with a focus on mechatronics at Texas A&M University.
+I'm Joshua Askharoun, but here I go by Yoshi.
+I am the loudest and proudest member of the Fightin' Texas Aggie Class of 2025!
+I have a B.S. in Multidisciplinary Engineering Technology with a Mechatronics focus and minor in Embedded Systems from Texas A&M University.

 ## Support
 - [**Donations**](https://josh.askharoun.com/donate)